The Fasting Cure

-The Fasting Cure is 1911 non-fiction book on fasting by Upton Sinclair.
+The Fasting Cure is a 1911 nonfiction book on fasting by Upton Sinclair.
 It is a reprinting of two articles written by Sinclair which were originally published in the Cosmopolitan magazine.
 It also includes comments and notes to the articles, as well as extracts of articles Sinclair published in the Physical Culture magazine.
 The book is dedicated to Bernarr Macfadden.

 Sinclair was keenly interested in health and nutrition.
 He experimented with various diets, and with fasting.
-He writes extensively about fasting in The Fasting Cure, which became bestseller.
+He writes extensively about fasting in The Fasting Cure, which became a bestseller.
 Sinclair believed that periodic fasting was important for health, saying, "I had taken several fasts of ten or twelve days' duration, with the result of a complete making over of my health".
 Sinclair favored a raw food diet of predominantly vegetables and nuts.
 For long periods of time, he was a complete vegetarian, but he also experimented with eating meat.
 His attitude to these matters is fully explained in the book's final chapter, "The Use of Meat".

 The book makes sensational claims of fasting curing practically all diseases, including cancer, tuberculosis, asthma, syphilis, and the common cold.

 Contemporary reception

-The book was condemned in The Monthly Cyclopaedia and Medical Bulletin by gastroenterologist Anthony Bessler, who described treating many sickly patients who had followed the advice published in Sinclair's The Contemporary Review and Cosmopolitan Magazine articles.
+The book was condemned in The Monthly Cyclopaedia and Medical Bulletin by gastroenterologist Anthony Bassler, who described treating many sickly patients who had followed the advice published in Sinclair's The Contemporary Review and Cosmopolitan Magazine articles.
 The accompanying article in Current Literature criticized Sinclair as a "faddist pure and simple, one whose mind is obsessed by a series of notions one after another, none resting upon any basis that can be called scientific or even sensible."